 Earlier on in the Strikingly review, I’ve hinted that the builder is somewhat of a controversial one.
 That’s mainly because of the reason we’ve already talked about quite extensively - it being focused on providing the customers with an ability to build single-page websites.

 It’s definitely a blessing and a curse, and a really slippery slope to walk on, for that matter.
-That’s why all of the industry giants focus on normal website design, instead of pushing the narrative of single-page websites being "superior".
+That’s why all of the industry giants (such as Zyro and Squarespace) focus on normal website design, instead of pushing the narrative of single-page websites being "superior".